Origins

 | Astroid | $(|x|^{0.5}+|y|^{0.5})^2$ | Stars | Concave, biological, cell-like |

 The astroid metric is particularly striking.
 Its concave star shapes create interference patterns that look like biological cell boundaries — the same geometry that emerges from surface tension minimization in soap films and cell membranes.
-The math didn't know it was doing biology.
+The resemblance isn't coincidence; it's the same concave constraint.

 § 6 — Turing Patterns